eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_cpu.md

 text, answering questions, or any natural language generation task aligned with the agent's functions.

 In summary, the LLMUnit is a vital abstraction that enables the Eidolon SDK’s agents to tap into the capabilities of modern LLMs, thus opening pathways to rich interactive experiences and intelligent automated processes.
 The design of LLMUnit as a
-ProcessingUnit subclass ensures that it seamlessly fits into the larger operational framework of the AgentCPU, contributing to the system's overall strength in language-based tasks.
+ProcessingUnit subclass ensures that it seamlessly fits into the larger operational framework of the APU, contributing to the system's overall strength in language-based tasks.

-## Additional CPU Components
+## Additional APU Components

-Within the Eidolon SDK, the `eidolon/cpu` package includes a variety of additional CPU components vital to the operation of advanced software agent systems.
+Within the Eidolon SDK, the `eidolon/cpu` package includes a variety of additional APU components vital to the operation of advanced software agent systems.
 These components fulfill specific roles within the agent architecture, enhancing the flexibility of agent capabilities.

-##### OpenAIAssistantsCPU
-The `OpenAIAssistantsCPU` is a specialized component designed to interact directly with OpenAI's suite of models.
-It contains functionalities like processing files for use, creating assistants based on the GPT model specified, and handling the bootstrapping of messages.

-This unit is notable for its comprehensive handling of an agent's interaction with OpenAI services, including creating and maintaining conversations, processing uploads (like images), and orchestrating the execution of tools through the assistant.
-It's designed to manage not only the generation of responses based on inputs but also to operate secondary logic when the LLM requires further actions—essentially acting as a bridge between the general-purpose agent CPU and the specific requirements of OpenAI's APIs【3†source】.

-These additional CPU components underscore the SDK's commitment to offering a robust and extendable framework for agent development.
+These additional APU components underscore the SDK's commitment to offering a robust and extendable framework for agent development.
 Each component—be it conversational logic, summarization, or integration with third-party services like
 OpenAI—serves to enhance the agent's operation, making it more adaptable, intelligent, and responsive to the demands of complex interactive tasks.
 The separation of these concerns into dedicated units also aligns with the SDK's modular design philosophy, allowing developers to plug in the needed functionalities while maintaining a clean and maintainable codebase.